web

 • VENDOR asglmd

-Note: If you have several Ethernet addresses, use the first one.
+Note: If you have multiple Ethernet addresses, use the first one.

 At this point, we assume that the FlexNet files are installed in the default location: